mbalazs98/mbalazs98.github.io/_posts/2025-10-27-deventprop.md

 </div>

 We test our implementations on the Yin-yang, Spiking Heidelberg Digits, Spiking Speech Commands, and Braille letter reading datasets.
 We find the delays are always a useful addition, and interestingly, they become particularly useful in small recurrent networks.
-With the correct implementations this method becomes significantly more efficient than discretisaiton (i.e BPTT) based methods.
-With fixed network sizes and maximum delay timesteps, we outperform the DCLS based method both in terms of memory requirements in speed.

 <div class="row mt-3">